Series-movers

 No.26 | by Peter Wong

-Series-movers are a major category of problems that belongs to the realm of fairy chess, or the unorthodox field that involves some changes to the normal rules of chess.
-The basic convention that White and Black move alternately is dispensed with in series-movers; instead one player makes a sequence of consecutive moves while the other side remains stationary.
-The aim of the move sequence varies, giving rise to three types of problem stipulations: series-mate, series-helpmate, and series-selfmate.
-In all cases, the player who executes the series must never move into check.
-Giving check during the sequence is also forbidden, except on the last move.
+Series-movers are a major category of problems that belongs to the realm of fairy chess, or the unorthodox field that involves changes to the standard rules of chess.
+The basic convention that White and Black move alternately is dispensed with in series-movers; instead, one player makes a sequence of consecutive moves while the other side remains stationary.
+The aim of the move sequence varies, which gives rise to three types of problem stipulations: series-mate, series-helpmate, and series-selfmate.
+In all cases, the player who executes the series must never move into check; it’s also forbidden to give check, except on the last move.
+For a series-mover to be sound, the sequence of moves in the solution must be precisely forced.

 151. Theodor Steudel